nicoencarnacion/make-playbook/FILE-NAMING.md

 - **_Adds new page_** - Commit titles

 ## Layer Names
 - **_00-artboard-name_** - Artboard names must have numbers as prefixes.
 The number depends on the group where the Artboard belongs to.
+It is important to make Artboard names unique because these will be used when creating issues (revisions, edits, etc.) in Jira.
 - **_component-name / modifier_** or **_symbol name / modifier_** - Symbol/Component naming (e.g. Button / Blue / Big)
 - **_group-name_** - Group names (e.g. news-grid)
 - **_name_** - Children names (e.g. card)